 We believe in the fun and spontaneity of music making, and consider all Bostonians to be our public.
 Every performance is designed to be as approachable as possible, with storylines and visual elements adding context and excitement to the experience.
 Nearly every week we collaborate with other Boston-area artists and organizations.

 In recent years, the orchestra has become a leader in promoting accessibility and inclusiveness.
-Our Breaking Down Barriers initiative—serving the blind, deaf, hard of hearing, and those limited in mobility—has earned the UP Designation from the Massachusetts Cultural Council.
-The Landmarks Orchestra is one of only 11 organizations to have earned that distinction so far.
+Our Breaking Down Barriers initiative—serving people who are blind, deaf, hard of hearing, and those limited in mobility—has earned the UP Designation from the Massachusetts Cultural Council.
+The Landmarks Orchestra is one of only 32 organizations to have earned that distinction so far.